dwadden/scifact-open/README.md

 - **Claim revisions**: I will shortly upload examples of *claim revisions* which resolve ambiguity in cases of "claim / evidence specificity mismatch"; see p.
 5 of the paper for more details.

-- **Model predictions**: I'll post code to make predictions using at least the two MultiVerS models [MultiVerS](https://github.com/dwadden/multivers) models.
+- **Model predictions**: I'll post code to make predictions using at least the two [MultiVerS](https://github.com/dwadden/multivers) models.